sap-tutorials/Tutorials/tutorials/cp-aibus-dox-ui-schema/cp-aibus-dox-ui-schema.md

     <!-- border -->![Access Schema Configuration](access-schema-configuration.png)

 Here, you find the SAP schemas.
 The Document Information Extraction UI includes preconfigured SAP schemas for the following standard document types: purchase order, payment advice, and invoice.
 In addition, there’s an SAP schema for custom documents (`SAP_OCROnly_schema`).
-You can't delete SAP schemas.
-You can use them as they are, edit them directly, or create copies and adapt the list of fields according to your needs.
+You can’t delete or change SAP schemas.
+You can use them as they are, or create copies and adapt the list of fields according to your needs.

 <!-- border -->![Access Schema Configuration](sap-schemas.png)